 Our businesses are supported by a corporate center that manages our commercial and technology operations, including those around our sales capabilities, digital customer experience, and product and content development, as well as our global facilities.
 Costs relating to these activities are allocated to our business segments.
-We also centrally manage functions such as finance, legal and human resources, as well as our recently completed Change Program.
-Costs relating to these activities are reported within "Corporate Costs".
+We also report "Corporate costs", which includes expenses for centrally managed functions such as finance, legal and human resources.
+In 2022, Corporate costs also included expenses related to the Change Program, which transitioned our company from a holding company to an operating company and from a content provider to a content-driven technology company.